 Certain exchanges no longer accept stop orders or GTC orders.
 Morgan Stanley continues to accept such orders and will route an order for execution once the order requirements are triggered.
 This information is being provided for your consideration when making a decision as to whether or not to submit such an order type.
-Please consult your Financial Advisor for more information.
+Please consult your Financial Advisor or Private Wealth Advisor for more information.